|Nutritional Guidelines (per serving)|

 This simple recipe for pan-seared turkey breast with lemon and herbs takes less than 10 minutes to cook and is incredibly flavorful and aromatic.

 Ask your butcher to slice very thin cutlets for you, ideally a hair less than 1/4 inch.
 Thicker slices will require a couple of minutes more cooking time.
-Keep in mind that turkey can get quite dry when overcooked, so don’t walk away from your pan while cooking.
+Keep in mind that turkey can get quite dry when overcooked.

 - Sea salt and freshly ground pepper

-- 1 tablespoon mixed fresh herbs (rosemary, thyme and sage), chopped, or 2 pinches dry herbes de Provence
+- 1 tablespoon mixed and chopped fresh herbs (rosemary, thyme, and sage, or 2 pinches dry herbes de Provence)

 - 1 cup chicken broth

-- Try varying the herbs and seasoning.
+Try varying the herbs and seasoning.
 You can use a single herb like rosemary, sage, oregano, lemon thyme, marjoram or a blend like Cajun seasoning.
-All are harmonious matches.